Best Savings Accounts Poland 2026: Nest Bank 8%, mBank 7% (Full Ranking)

 Min. deposit PLN 0

-Max. for promo rate No limit
+Max. for promo rate No cap

 Access Instant

-English app ✅ Yes (fully international)
+English app Yes (fully international)

-Online opening for foreigners ✅ Yes (EU/EEA passport or ID)
+Online opening for foreigners Yes (EU/EEA passport or ID)

-Watch out for: The savings rate (3.53% on Standard) is lower than Polish banks.
-Revolut savings are held in Lithuania, so they're covered by Lithuanian deposit guarantee (€100,000) rather than Polish BFG.
-For the best rate, you need the Ultra plan (PLN 299/month) — only worth it with very large balances.
+Watch out for: The 3.53% Standard rate is meaningfully below Polish bank rates.
+Revolut savings are held in Lithuania and covered by the Lithuanian deposit guarantee (€100,000), not Polish BFG.
+The best Revolut rate requires Ultra (PLN 299/month) — only worthwhile on six-figure balances.

 5. Nest Bank — Nest Savings Account